eXPerience83/DKNCloud-HAS/info.md

        "8": {"name": "ventilate", "type": "heat", "description": "Ventilation in heating mode"}
    }

-   In our tests (with the ADEQ125B2VEB model), only the following produced an effect:
+   In our tests (with the ADEQ125B2VEB model), the following produced an effect:
    - P1: Power On/Off.
    - P2: "1" → cool, "2" → heat, "3" → ventilate, "4" → Auto mode (if forced via configuration), "5" → dehumidify.
    - P3: Fan speed for cold/ventilate (values: 1, 2, 3).